 Charles Eric Maine/David McIlwain is of some interest for both fans of SF films and British SF history.
 He was one of the UK’s few but active SF fans before WWII.
 From 1938 he co-edited an SF fanzine called The Satellite, where he published his first stories, he edited his own, short lived magazine called Gargoyle, and appeared in other magazines as well.
 In the late forties he got into TV engineering and started doing editorial work for radio and TV.
 Spaceways was his first sold radio play, which was very popular, and subsequently became not only a movie but also appeared as his first novel, as a movie tie-in.

 McIlwain wrote around a dozen SF novels under the pseudonym Charles Eric Maine, and used other pen names to write detective stories.
 Unsurprisingly, many of his science fiction stories were also constructed as detective novels.
 The Encyclopedia of Science Fiction cites “the looseness of Maine’s grasp of science” and calls him an author of “middle-of-the-road genre SF”.
-Apart from Spaceways, his best known novels are probably Timeliner (1955), The Isotope Man (1957), which was developed from his own screenplay for the film Timeslip (1955), The Man Who Couldn’t Sleep (1956), which was adapted (very loosely) as The Electronic Monster (1957) and The Darkest of Nights (1962), which was filmed as The Mind of Mr. Soames (1969).
+Apart from Spaceways, his best known novels are probably Timeliner (1955), The Isotope Man (1957), which was developed from his own screenplay for the film Timeslip (1955, review), The Man Who Couldn’t Sleep (1956), which was adapted (very loosely) as The Electronic Monster (1957) and The Darkest of Nights (1962), which was filmed as The Mind of Mr. Soames (1969).

 Lead actor Howard Duff soldiered on in the movie business despite little acclaim, always finding work somewhere, thanks to his dark, smoky voice and his rugged good looks, a bit like a beefy James Dean, and the fact that he was actually a pretty good actor, even of little of this is on display in Spaceways.
 He also worked in TV in the fifties, and as the decade drew to a close, and the idea of blacklists slowly started losing their significance, found himself the star of his own show along with his wife Ida Lupino in Mr. Adams and Eve (1957-1958), and from there on his career was definitely up and running again with leading roles in a number of series in the sixties and numerous recurring or guest parts in the seventies and eighties.
 He returned to radio and never left the movies, even if his film career never quite took to new heights.
 He is remembered, though, for his role as Dustin Hoffman’s lawyer in the Academy Award-winning 1979 film Kramer vs. Kramer.
 He played the lead in the sci-fi movie Panic in the City (1968) and appeared in Monster in the Closet (1986), and had roles in a few sci-fi series like the original The Twilight Zone, Batman and Night Gallery.